Did you know?

 Appearance

-Leopard shark swimming in kelp
+Leopard shark swimming around fish and kelp

 Diet